Assistant Professor, Physics Department

 - Bryan Reynolds (graduate student)

-Here are some of the things I and my group have worked on.
+Here are some of the things we have worked on.

 Low-mass dijet resonances triggered with an ISR photon, Search for low-mass resonances decaying into two jets... (and, earlier, this).

 Cross-channel syntheses of ATLAS invisible particle searches, Constraints on mediator-based dark matter models using √ s=13 TeV pp collisions at the LHC with the ATLAS detector and the earlier Constraining dark matter using mono-X, dijet, and dilepton final states with the ATLAS Detector.

 Mono-X searches at ATLAS, such as Search for dark matter and other new phenomena in events with an energetic jet and large missing transverse momentum using the ATLAS detector (also this).

 LHC-wide efforts to understand how collider searches for new particles can contribute to the search for dark matter, developed as the LHC Dark Matter Working Group and the earlier ATLAS/CMS Dark Matter Forum.